openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/nasab01z_0_0.md

 The manufacturer defined default value is ```1```.

 This parameter has the configuration ID ```config_7_1``` and is of type ```INTEGER```.

+### Parameter 8: Alarm Led Enable

+Alarm Led Enable
+This parameter defines the default led enable status when siren is on for ALARM SOUND MODE.
+If parameter is set to ‘0’, led will be disable.
+If parameter is set to ‘1’, led will be enable.
+When siren is on, the led will blink.
+Values in the range 0 to 1 may be set.

+The manufacturer defined default value is ```1```.

+This parameter has the configuration ID ```config_8_1``` and is of type ```INTEGER```.

+### Parameter 9: Door Bell Led Enable

+Door Bell Led Enable
+This parameter defines the default led enable status when siren is on for DOOR BELL SOUND MODE.

+If parameter is set to ‘0’, led will be disable.

+If parameter is set t0 ‘1’, led will be enable.
+When siren is on, the led will blink.
+Values in the range 0 to 1 may be set.

+The manufacturer defined default value is ```0```.

+This parameter has the configuration ID ```config_9_1``` and is of type ```INTEGER```.

 ## Association Groups